Robust Feature Inference: A Test-time Defense Strategy using Spectral Projections: Experimental Results

-\textbf{Effect of parameter $K$.} While we set $K$ to be the number of classes, in Table~\ref{tab:benchmarkcomparison} we also report the best performance of RFI by finding the optimal $K$ using grid search.
-To study the effect of the parameter in detail, we vary $K$ for the adversarial training methods on CIFAR-10 with ResNet-18 under $\ell_{\infty}(\epsilon=8/255)$ threat model.
-Plot 1 of Figure~\ref{fig:topk_ntknorm} shows that the adversarial training methods (PGD, IAT and C\&W) behave similarly in their accuracy profile as compared to standard training and Robust CIFAR-10 dataset.
+To study the effect of parameter $K$ in detail, we vary $K$ for the adversarial training methods on CIFAR-10 with ResNet-18 under $\ell_{\infty}(\epsilon=8/255)$ threat model, same setting as in Table~\ref{tab:basicexp} setting.
+Figure~\ref{fig:ablation_k} (left plot) shows that the adversarial training methods (PGD, IAT, C\&W and TRADES) behave similarly in their accuracy profile as compared to standard training even on Robust CIFAR-10 dataset.
 Moreover, the best performance is for $K=10$ for all the robust training methods.
-The corresponding eigenvalue spectrum exhibits a knee drop after top-$10$ eigenvalues (plot 2), which motivates our choice of $K$ as top-$10$ features for each class, equivalent to the number of classes.
-As a complementary explanation for our choice of $K$, neural collapse phenomenon observes that the penultimate feature of each class collapses to its mean during the terminal phase of training, that is, after the training error is almost zero \citep{papyan2020prevalence}.
+The corresponding eigenvalue spectrum exhibits a knee drop after top-$10$ eigenvalues (right plot), which motivates \emph{our choice of $K$ as top-$10$ features for each class, equivalent to the number of classes.} As a complementary explanation for our choice of $K$, neural collapse phenomenon observes that the penultimate feature of each class collapses to its mean after the training error is almost zero \citep{papyan2020prevalence}.
 This implies that there is principally only $C$ number of feature vectors, one for each class, justifying our choice.

-\textbf{Top NTK features are indeed robust.} To verify Proposition~\ref{prop:robust_top}, we construct a sanity experiment using a simple 1-layer NN $f(\mathbf{x})=\frac{1}{d}\mathbf{w}^T\mathbf{x}$ with parameters $\mathbf{w}\in \mathbb{R}^{d}$ initialized from $\mathcal{N}(\mathbf{0}, \mathbf{I}_d)$.
-Let the data dimension $d$ be $100$, the number of training samples $n$ be $1000$ and the data is sampled from a Gaussian $\mathcal{N}(\mathbf{0}, \Sigma)$ where the covariance $\Sigma$ is a diagonal spiked matrix, that is, $\Sigma_{11} := 1+\sqrt{d/n}$ and $\Sigma_{ii}:=1 \, \forall i \ne 1$.
-We then construct NTK features from the spectral decomposition of the exact NTK.
-Plot 3 of Figure~\ref{fig:topk_ntknorm} shows the norm of difference in the original, and adversarially perturbed NTK features with respect to the eigenvalues of the NTK spectrum for different perturbation strengths of $\Delta=\{0.01, 0.05, 0.1\}$.
-This validates our theory that the NTK features corresponding to the large eigenvalues are more robust and hence remain closer to the original feature even when perturbed.
+Further ablation studies on the effect of parameter $K$ for SoTA models are in Figures~\ref{fig:ablation} and \ref{fig:ablation_sota} in Appendix.
+While we set $K$ to be the number of classes, we also report the best performance of RFI by finding the optimal $K$ using grid search for SoTA models in Table~\ref{tab:benchmarkcomparison_app} in Appendix.
+Although $K=$ number of classes is not the optimum for the SoTA models, it is still better than SODEF and Anti-adv.